 Our goal was to conduct research on game statistics for all the teams in the NBA in effort to identify the most influential variables that contribute to wins.
 We found that there were seven (7) out of twenty-four (24) variables that were statistically significant and correlated with wins.
 Additionally, of the seven (7) variables, we drilled down even more to find that two (2) variables: three points made and defensive rebounds were the most influential variables.
 With this statistical information, a visualization model was constructed utilizing our local database of NBA statistics and multiple linear regression equation that provides a prediction tool for coaches to use to assist at predicting wins.

 On a technical level, our project traversed 4 layers.
-We initiated our data research by retrieving data through sportradarus [xxx] a free, publically available API that was transformed and inserted into a local NBA database and into multiple statistical tables using Python.
+We initiated our data research by retrieving data through SportradarUS, a free, publically available API.
+Once we retrieved the data, we transformed the data and inserted it into a local NBA database and into multiple statistical tables using Python and Pandas.
 A custom view was created to demonstrate MySQL proficiency in multiple joins.
 The newly created custom view would then be used in the multiple linear regression statistical analysis utilizing SAS in order to develop a prediction equation, which would finally get utilized in Tableau to render a prediction visualization that predicts wins and chances at making the playoffs.

 Appendix